Drongelens Canal: The Bovenlandse Lock

 At the time of construction the idea was that barges could use the lock to transport agricultural produce and needs upstream, by passing it when the water levels allowed.
 Indeed, steam-powered ships would use it during construction of the canal.
 Further upstream navigation on the canal was forbidden, even for rowboats.

 The current form of the Bovenlandse Lock dates from just after World War II.
 After the war damage, the lock was rebuilt on the existing foundations.
 It got a so-called Stoney Sluice-gate, named after F.G.M.
 Stoney.
 The lock was renovated between 1986 and 1988, and again in 2017–2018.
 The latter renovation included a fish passage, and won an award by the Stichting Sluizen en Stuwen Nederland.
 The award was given for the way the remote controlled operation had been integrated without damaging the monument too much, and for the exposition of parts of the steam engine on the terrace for visitors.

 The award might have been the result of how the tender was initiated.
 Water board Aa & Maas did not make exact specifications of the parts, instead it sketched the desired result.
 The idea was that this approach would challenge contractors to use their expertise to deliver a high quality solution, instead of the cheapest solution.
 The project manager of Heijmans agreed that this had indeed allowed the company to deliver better quality.

 Sports

 In the 1930s swimming and canoeing matches were regularly organized on the canal near Drunen.
 Pollution later put an end to such activities.
 While the pollution has ended, swimming and canoeing have not revived.
 Cars are not allowed on most of the dykes.
-Therefore, the canal is very popular with cyclists and runners.
+Therefore, the canal is popular with cyclists and runners.
 A peculiarity is that the trail run of Athletics Club Prins Hendrik from Vught crosses the canal by using the new threshold near the 's-Hertogenbosch by-pass.